abhibhonsle234/RYDER/README.md

 Now we will provide all the privileges for the user so that django can use it and create tables in that database.

-`GRANT ALL PRIVILEGES ON DATABASE isohack TO random;`
+`GRANT ALL PRIVILEGES ON DATABASE ryder TO random;`

 Explanation: